Share via

 John himself suffered an injury while mowing his lawn that required microsurgery.
 His successful operation by a leading surgeon inspired him to include the Microsurgery Foundation (now the O’Brien Foundation) in his Will, endowing the organisation with more than $2 million to date.

 The J.O. & J.R.
 Wicking Trust has had a particular focus on helping elderly Australians and those suffering from Alzheimer’s disease.
-As part of the Trust’s role in raising public awareness of research into ageing and Alzheimer’s disease, it has supported two public lectures (in 2015 and 2017) as well as held an annual symposium at which leading subject matter experts update the community on relevant advances and emerging issues.
+As part of the Trust’s role in raising public awareness of research into ageing and Alzheimer’s disease, it has supported two public lectures (in 2015 and 2017) as well as symposiums at which leading subject matter experts have updated the community on relevant advances and emerging issues.

 Whether enabling ground-breaking microsurgery research, supporting the development of digital talking book technology, or providing a platform for public discourse about Alzheimer’s/dementia, the Wicking Trust is a shining example of the power of structured philanthropy.